bonsaistudio/django-image-tools/README.rst

 .. image:: https://travis-ci.org/bonsaistudio/django-image-tools.svg?branch=master

 Django Image Tools is a small app that will allow you to manage your project's images without worrying much about image sizes, how to crop them, etc..
-All you have to do is to define your website sizes and the app will do the rest for you.
+All you have to do is to define your website sizes and filters and the app will do the rest for you.

 Check out the `official docs<http://django-image-tools.readthedocs.org/en/latest/>`_ !